What are your chances of acceptance?

 Do You Have a Balanced College List?

-It’s important to have a balanced college list to maximize your chances of getting into a school with a good fit for you.
+It’s important to have a balanced college list to maximize your chances of getting into a school which is a good fit for you.
 We recommend that students apply to 8-12 schools, with 25% being safety schools, 40% being target schools, and 35% being reach schools.
-Since all BS/MD programs are highly selective—and, therefore, reach schools for everyone—you should include some schools that are less competitive on your list.

 CollegeVine’s free chancing calculator is a useful tool for gauging your chances of acceptance at over 1,500 schools.
-Using factors like GPA, test scores, and extracurricular activities, our chancing engine can not only help you assess your odds of acceptance, but also highlight areas for improvement.
+Using factors like GPA, test scores, and extracurricular activities, our chancing engine can not only help you assess your odds of acceptance but also provide tips on how to improve your profile.

-While we can’t yet estimate your chances of getting into BS/MD programs, we can help you understand your chances of getting in as a regular undergrad, which can help you build a balanced school list.
+While we can’t yet estimate your chances of getting into BS/MD programs specifically, we can help you understand your chances of getting in as a regular undergrad, which can help you build a balanced school list.

 Short Bio